540/CleanCode/src/SOLID/LiskovSubstitutionPrinciple/Readme.md

 # Liskov Substitution Principle

-The Liskov Substitution Principle is one of the five fundamental principles of object-oriented programming (OOP) and software design, and was formulated by Barbara Liskov in 1987.
+The Liskov Substitution Principle is one of the five fundamental principles of object-oriented programming (OOP) and software design.
+It was formulated by Barbara Liskov in 1987.
 This principle is one of the pillars of type theory in OOP and focuses on the relationship between classes and their subclasses.

 Liskov's Substitution Principle states that subclasses should be substitutable for their base classes.